hoghug/belove-challenge/README.md

 - How did you architect the metaobject schema and why?
 - How does the mode switching and fallback logic work?
-- What tradeoffs did you make given the time constraint?
+- What tradeoffs (if any) did you make given the time constraint?
-- What would you improve or add with more time?

 ---